Alden Richards: 2011–2014: Breakthrough

-After modeling and male pageant stints, Richards auditioned and secured the role of Jomari in the afternoon series Alakdana, directed by Mac C Alejandre with co-stars Louise delos Reyes and Paulo Avelino.
+After modeling and male pageant stints, Richards auditioned and secured the role of Jomari on the series Alakdana, directed by Mac C Alejandre with co-stars Louise delos Reyes and Paulo Avelino.
 For the role, he won a Golden Screen Television Award for Breakthrough Performance by an Actor and received nomination for New Male Television Personality at the 25th PMPC Star Awards for Television.
-He was cast in a teen-drama series Tween Hearts, directed by Gina Alajar and its film adaptation Tween Academy: Class of 2012, directed by Mark A. Reyes.
+He was cast on teen-drama series Tween Hearts, directed by Gina Alajar and its film adaptation Tween Academy: Class of 2012, directed by Mark A. Reyes.
 He was also part of GMA' Sunday variety shows Party Pilipinas, Sunday All Stars and the comedy-horror series Spooky Nights.

-He appeared in a fantasy movie Ang Panday 2, directed by Mac C. Alejandre with co-stars Ramon "Bong" Revilla and Marian Rivera, Richards replaced Aljur Abrenica role as Hubli He was in the horror movie The Road, directed by Yam Laranas; playing the teenager Luis Medina.
+He appeared on fantasy-action movie Ang Panday 2, directed by Mac C. Alejandre, replacing Aljur Abrenica role as Hubli He was on the horror movie The Road, directed by Yam Laranas; playing the teenager Luis Medina.
 His performance was praised by critics.
 Some entertainment writers predicted that he would become the next big star of the network.
-He appeared in supporting roles in My Beloved and CBN Asia' UNOS (Calamity) in the 4th week special Tanikala.
-Richards continued working with Louise delos Reyes and director Andoy Ranay in romantic drama series One True Love, playing the role of Tisoy and in Mundo Mo'y Akin, playing the role of Jerome.
+He appeared in supporting roles on My Beloved and CBN Asia' UNOS (Calamity) in the 4th week special Tanikala.
+Richards continued working with Louise delos Reyes and director Andoy Ranay on romantic drama series One True Love, playing the role of Tisoy and Mundo Mo'y Akin, playing the role of Jerome.
 His portrayal on the shows earned him a nomination for an Outstanding Performance by an Actor at the Golden Screen Television Awards.
-On October 25, 2013, he signed an exclusive contract with GMA Network.
+On October 25, 2013, Richards signed an exclusive contract with GMA Network.